Jaykrishna4104/social-engineering-simulation/README.md

 Install SET
 =======

-Mac OS X

 Installation
-Windows 10 WSL/WSL2 Kali Linux
+Windows 11 WSL/WSL2 Kali Linux
 sudo apt install set -y
 Kali Linux on Windows 10 is a minimal installation so it doesn't have any tools installed.
 You can easily install Social Engineer Toolkit on WSL/WSL2 without needing pip using the above command.